NFTX-project/gitbook-documentation/nft-index-funds/index-funds/avastars.md

 ### **Avastar-Rank-30**

-_Avastar-Rank-30 is a D1 input token, 1:1 backed only by Avastars NFTs with a **ranking of 30 or higher.**_
+_Avastar-Rank-30 is a single-fund token, 1:1 backed only by Avastars NFT with a **ranking of 30 or higher** that is supplied to the single-fund pool._

 **Contract address**: [0x59a82F0FF8E88804a34Dd467b7061F1986Fe1769](https://etherscan.io/token/0x59a82F0FF8E88804a34Dd467b7061F1986Fe1769)
 **Link to Liquidity Pool:** _Coming soon_